PedroMussato/pyjdb/README.md

 Behavior:

-* If key exists → overwrite
+* If key exists → overwrite value
-* If key does not exist → create
+* If key does not exist → create key
+* If document does not exist → created implicitly

 ---